yougotwill/session-desktop/tools/README.md

 python3 ./tools/findString.py <token> --open
 ```

+> [!WARNING]
-**Warning:** The --open flag will open only the first result for the token in VSCode.
-If you wish to open more files,
-you can pass the `--limit` flag with the maximum number of files you wish to open.
-You can also pass the `--limit 0`
-flag to open all files containing the token.
+> The --open flag will open only the first result for the token in VSCode.
+If you wish to open more files, you can pass the `--limit` flag with the maximum number of files you wish to open.
+You can also pass the `--limit 0` flag to open all files containing the token.

 ```bash
 python3 ./tools/findString.py <token> --open --limit 5